UKCloud/documentation/articles/other/other-ref-sla-definition.md

 **Planned maintenance** | **ESSENTIAL:** Included in calculations<br>**POWER:** Included in calculations<br>**PRIORITY:** Excluded from calculations
 **Measurement of SLA** | Unavailability applies to existing VMs that become unresponsive due to a fault recognised at the IaaS layer or below, that is, the fault is within UKCloud-controlled components, such as the physical host availability, storage, power and internal networking such as physical firewalls and routers.
 **Key exclusions** | The following are examples of what is not covered by the SLA: <br>- Faults within your control, such as client application issues<br>- Faults within external connectivity providers (for example DDoS-protected internet, PSN, Janet or N3/HSCN) and components colocated at UKCloud
-**Service Credit** | **ESSENTIAL:** 3% of monthly spend per 5% below service level target or part thereof for affected compute platform.<br>**POWER:** 5% of monthly spend per 5% below service level target or part thereof for affected compute platform.<br>**PRIORITY:** 5% of monthly spend per 5% below service level target or part thereof for affected compute platform.
-&nbsp; | 1% of monthly spend per 1% below service level target or part thereof for the UKCloud API and Portal. |
+**Service Credit** | **ESSENTIAL:** 3% of monthly spend per 5% below service level target or part thereof for affected compute platform.<br>**POWER:** 5% of monthly spend per 5% below service level target or part thereof for affected compute platform.<br>**PRIORITY:** 5% of monthly spend per 5% below service level target or part thereof for affected compute platform.<br>1% of monthly spend per 1% below service level target or part thereof for the UKCloud API and Portal.
 **Protection-improved Service Credits** | Combination of Snapshot Protection with the POWER service type increases Service Credits to 10% of monthly spend per 5% below service level target or part thereof for affected compute platform. <br> Inclusion of Synchronous Protection increases Service Credits to 15% of monthly spend per 5% below service level target or part thereof for affected compute platform.

 ## Feedback